thescientist13/git-explorer/README.md

 > This approach will always use the latest version of **git-explorer** published to npm.

 ### Offline (global npm / Yarn)
-By installing **git-explorer** globally, you can aceess the tool even if offline!
+By installing **git-explorer** globally, you can aceess the tool even if you're offline!
 Just use your preferred package manager's global installation command and then run the tool from the directory of your local repository.
 ```shell
 # npm
 $ npm install -g git-explorer